GannettDigital/api-docs/source/includes/_integrations.md

 ![Integration](/images/integration.png)

 We have APIs, Webhooks and apps on the Zapier marketplace to support CRM integrations.
+HIPAA Compliant.

 **API (Interface to the data)**